 I am a big believer that feeding a healthy and natural diet is a necessary base for allowing our pets to thrive both mentally and physically.
 I see the benefits of treating all animals with a holistic approach to care (looking at the body as a whole) that incorporates both traditional (western) and alternative (eastern) based practices and always keep an open mind to learning new things.
 What works for one dog may not work for another.
 The Whole Dog Journal is an amazing monthly resource guide to the latest information on positive based training, how to deal with behavioral issues, health care, food, etc. and I highly recommend it for every dog owner (www.whole-dog-journal.com).

 Since 1998, I voluntarily organized and participated in pet therapy programs at various local nursing homes.
 It's amazing how a visit from an animal will put a sparkle in someone’s eye and bring a smile to their face when nothing else in life can anymore.
 I am a member and volunteer at Orchard Hill Church in Wexford, which is an inter-denominational contemporary Christian biblical church.
-I participate in a group weekly bible study, am on the usher team, security team, women's mentoring committee and co-facilitate the Mosiac singles 40 and over group.
-It's important for my customers and clients to know that throughout the day, whether I'm in your house taking care of your pets, or am home sewing a dog bed for you, I think about being held accountable to a higher authority and want all my actions and decisions to be pleasing to God and therefore, pleasing to you.
+I participate in bible studies, am on the usher team, security team, and Co-facilitate the Mosiac singles 40 and over group.
+It's important for my customers and clients to know that throughout the day, whether I'm in your house taking care of your pets or working with you one on one, I think about being held accountable to a higher authority and want all my actions and decisions to be pleasing to God and therefore, pleasing to you.